drjingma/netgsa/README.md

     It is strange because I don't see the same error message when using code from my end instead of the R package.
 It is to do with the zeroInd() function.
 Something seems to be wrong with the input matrix.

-6. New error message when running permuted NetGSA: